 For an answer to the question, please see the following excerpt from our FAQ page.

-As an exception, single-use beverage packaging subject to deposit is not subject to system participation (section 12 VerpackG).
+Single-use beverage packaging subject to deposit must participate in the DPG's deposit scheme (DPG Deutsche Pfandsystem GmbH, dpg-pfandsystem.de) (section 31 (1) VerpackG); it is not subject to system participation (section 12 VerpackG).
 This exemption from the system participation requirement applies to packaging aids for closing the single-use beverage packaging subject to deposit, such as screw caps, lids and crown caps.
-The exemption from the deposit requirement also applies to the labels of single-use beverage packaging subject to deposit, since they are considered to be product components of the beverage packaging.
+The exemption from the deposit requirement also applies to the labels of single-use beverage packaging subject to deposit, since they are considered to be components of the beverage packaging.

 However, grouped packaging and retail packaging with a bundling function may be subject to system participation, even if the single-use beverage packaging subject to deposit covered itself is not.
 This includes, for example, bundling foil, trays, cartons, and bottle crates / bottle carriers (cf. 'When is packaging considered to 'typically' accumulate as waste with private final consumers?').
 However, such packaging itself may be defined as reusable packaging (e.g. bottle crates), provided it fulfils the respective requirements (cf. 'What is reusable packaging?').

 The ZSVR's decisions on the classification of single-use beverage packaging as subject to deposit can be found at: https://www.verpackungsregister.org/en/foundation-authority/classification-decisions/beverage-packaging-deposit.